Cal-Poly-Advanced-R/regress431/README.md

     for the same reasons.
 You **may** write more unit tests if this is helpful to you, but you are not required to.

-  - You **may** write helper functions beyond those provided.
-If you do, you do **not** have to carefully document them or test them;
-    although you might find this helpful to your coding process.
+  - You **may** (probably should) write helper functions beyond those provided.
+If you do, you do **not** have to carefully document them or test them; although you might find this helpful to your coding process.

   - You **may** alter the code I provided for you, if you wish, so long as the function inputs do not change and outputs (where specified)